 The packet forwarding scenarios supported over the N4 reference point are specified in 3GPP TS 23.501 [28] and 3GPP TS 23.502 [29].

-The CP function controls the packet processing in the UP function by establishing, modifying or deleting PFCP Session contexts and by provisioning (i.e. adding, modifying or deleting) PDRs, FARs, QERs, URRs and/or BAR per PFCP session context, whereby an PFCP session context may correspond:
+The CP function controls the packet processing in the UP function by establishing, modifying or deleting PFCP Session contexts and by provisioning (i.e. adding, modifying or deleting) PDRs, FARs, QERs, URRs and/or BAR, or by activating/deactivating pre-defined PDRs, FARs, QERs, URRs, per PFCP session context, whereby an PFCP session context may correspond:

 - for EPC, to an individual PDN connection, a TDF session, or a standalone session not tied to any PDN connection or TDF session used e.g. for forwarding Radius, Diameter or DHCP signalling between the PGW-C and the PDN.